Best Studio Headphones Under 200 and 500 – Sound & Quality

 • Comfortable fit

-The moderate level of isolation prevents major sound leakage while providing a more open-sounding monitoring experience; useful for singers that want to track while hearing their voice.
+The moderate level of isolation prevents major sound leakage while providing a more open-sounding monitoring experience, which is useful for singers who want to track while hearing their voice.

 It has smooth low midrange to low frequency curve without any narrow spikes in frequencies at that register, which makes it easier to make critical mix decisions when balancing lower frequencies.